Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/create-webapp/README.md

 # Create a Web App

+This sample is taken from [Use the Azure libraries to provision and deploy a web app](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-web-app?tabs=cmd).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to create a Web App.

 ## Running the sample